![]() |

 Additional re-creations by Cristal Lalique can be found through the resources below.

-Lalique Crystal is also sold in company owned "boutiques", which have already been changed to Lalique - Haviland Stores in London and New York.
-You can read more about the modern "Cristal Lalique" company through the resources below.
+Lalique Crystal is also sold in company owned "boutiques" in London, New York and elsewhere.
+You can read more about the modern "Cristal Lalique" company and modern Lalique crystal through the resources below.

 News and Blog Articles Related To Lalique Crystal and the modern Cristal Lalique Company |